Sora3100/Tales_of_Cheat_Tables/README.md

 [Click here to see the changelog.](https://github.com/Sora3100/Tales_of_Cheat_Tables/blob/master/CHANGELOG.md)

-Below is a listing of features for each table.
+Below is a listing of features for each table and patch.

+ # Cheat Tables

  ## Abyss (PS2)
 Based on the SLUS21386 version of the game.